Ukrainian airliner crashes in Iran, killing all 176 aboard

 Qassem Biniaz, a spokesman for Iran’s Road and Transportation Ministry, said it appeared a fire erupted in one of its engines and the pilot lost control of the plane, according to the state-run IRNA news agency.
 The news report did not explain how Iranian authorities knew that.

-The pilot apparently couldn’t communicate with air-traffic controllers in Tehran in the last moments of the flight, according to Hassan Razaeifar, the head of the air crash investigation committee.
+The pilot apparently couldn’t communicate with air-traffic controllers in Tehran in the last moments of the flight, said Hassan Razaeifar, the head of the air crash investigation committee.
 He did not elaborate.

 Ukraine International Airlines President Yevhen Dykhne, said the aircraft “was one of the best planes we had, with an amazing, reliable crew.”
 In a statement, the airline went further, saying: “Given the crew’s experience, error probability is minimal.
 We do not even consider such a chance.”

-Gen. Abolfazl Shekarchi, the spokesman of the Iranian armed forces, was quoted by the semiofficial Fars news agency as denying the plane has been brought down by a missile.
+Gen. Abolfazl Shekarchi, spokesman for the Iranian armed forces, was quoted by the semiofficial Fars news agency as denying the plane has been brought down by a missile.

 “The rumors about the plane are completely false and no military or political expert has confirmed it,” he said.
 He said the rumors were “psychological warfare” by the government’s opponents.